 On our end-of-camp survey, we ask students what their instructors could do to improve their teaching.
 The most common response?
 "Nothing."

 Our camp days aren't just about rigorous education— they're also about building a sense of community, and developing a social learning environment.

-That's why, at POI, we arrange social events regularly: movie night, karaoke night, instructor-led games, birthday parties, outings into Berkeley, and afternoon cafe breaks, to name a few.
+That's why, at POI, we arrange social events regularly: movie night, instructor-led games, birthday parties, and a souvenir trip to the other side of campus, to name a few.

-But the best social events are the ones unplanned, which appear every summer, like spontaneous talent shows, dance parties, card games in the suites: those are what make POI a family.
+But the best social events are the ones unplanned, which appear every summer, like spontaneous talent shows, challenge rounds against instructors (yes, even in MSP!), and card games in the suites: those are what make POI a family.

 8:30 - 9AM — Breakfast in the Dining Hall

 12 - 1PM — Lunch in the Dining Hall

 1 - 2PM — Topic Lecture 1

 3:20 - 3:40PM — Afternoon Break